juan-rodriguez-rivas/mend/README.md

 The following instructions are given for its installation in Ubuntu.
 The installation in any linux distribution should be very similar, with the use of a different package manager.

 MEND requires python3 and a fortran compiler:
-> sudo apt-get install perl python3 gfortran
+> sudo apt-get install python3 gfortran

 The following python packages are needed
 > pip install bio numpy